BradleyCulley/bradleyculley.github.io/_posts/2025-07-18-superman-to-superdog.md

 <p>
 Perhaps one reason for the change is that, in the interim, I've met more truly evil people.
-I've seen actual evil, and the moral, but a little overbearing, a little imperious Superman or Superwoman archetype sure ain't it.
+I've seen actual evil, and the moral—through a little overbearing, a little imperious—Superman or Superwoman archetype sure ain't it.
 </p>

 <p>
-At the risk of sounding like a paper for an 11th-grade English class, I'll say that the poem explores themes of solitude, bravery, morality, alienation, family, duty, love, and time.
+At the risk of sounding like an 11th-grade English paper, I'll say that the poem explores themes of solitude, bravery, morality, alienation, family, duty, love, and time.
 </p>

 <br/>